MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/destroy-multiple-viz.md

 ---
-title: Destroy Visualizations in a page
+title: Destroy Visualizations in a Page
 ---

 ## Purpose